cemalucyigitbulut/Cemo-Blog/README.md

 # cemal_blog

-A new Flutter project for my intership on gigabyte ltd.
+A new Flutter project for my internship on gigabyte ltd.

 and hosting for this project with firebase.